jdelossantos22/ECE513/README.txt

 Particle tutorial:
 The particle files are under directory Particle/v3/
+In order to Flash/Compile, connect the Argon device via USB and Flash(local) The door sensor must be on pin A2
+The smart light sensor must be on pin A0
+The dht11 must be connected to D2

 Power Consumption:
-When the Thermostat is in idle, it is consuming 1 watt When the Thermostat is in Heat, it is consuming 1500 watts When the Thermostat is in Cold it is consuming 3000 watts
+When the Thermostat is in idle, it is consuming 1 watt/hour When the Thermostat is in Heat, it is consuming 1500 watts/hour When the Thermostat is in Cold it is consuming 3000 watts/hour

 The Power State Machine has 3 states P_OFF(POWER OFF), P_COOL, (POWER ON COOL), P_HEAT (POWER ON HEAT) if (thermostat mode is off OR (thermostat mode is COOL AND thermostat cool is on COOL_WAIT) OR (thermostat mode is HEAT AND thermostat heat is on HEAT WAIT)